Dr. William C. Wetzel, principal investigator

 [Your smiling face here]

 Are you interested in the ecology of plants and insects?
 Are you interested in how biological diversity or environmental variability influences the interactions among plants, insect herbivores, and insect predators?
 Do you want to learn to combine ecological field studies with modern quantitative modeling techniques?
 If so, the Wetzel Lab may be the place for you.
-Please read the Join the lab! page for more information and email me if you’re interested (email@example.com).
-I take MS and PhD students through the Ecology, Evolutionary Biology, and Behavior Program and the Department of Entomology, meaning students graduate with a dual degree in both subjects.
+Please read the Join us! page for more information and email me if you’re interested (email@example.com).
+I can take MS and PhD students through the Ecology, Evolutionary Biology, and Behavior Program, the Department of Entomology, and the Department of Integrative Biology.